avephill/avephill.github.io-backup/research.md

 ### Ethics
 What does it mean for a species to be 'native' to a location if the environmental conditions to which it's adapted are no longer present?
 In the face of impending ecological transitions, which species 'belong' in a rapidly changing environment, and what duty might land managers have to resist or facilitate transitions?
-Questions like these underpin all of my scientific work, and I use normative tools to try and address them.
+Questions like these underpin all of my scientific work, and I use philosophical methods to try and address them.

+I'm also interested in understanding the characteristics of effective and egalitarian land stewardship, and what it will take to actualize it across managed lands.
+I'm working with a group of Stanford students and postdocs, funded by the [McCoy Ethics, Society, and Technology Grant](https://ethicsinsociety.stanford.edu/tech-ethics/ethics-society-and-technology-hub/2022-collaborative-research-projects), to make a mini-documentary about the relationship between effective stewardship and land sovereignty, and the importance of diversity in conservation.

 <br>